ceo21ckim/DGL-Tutorial/README.md

 **Survey**

-Graph Embedding Techniques, Applications, and Performance: A Survey:(2017) [paper](https://arxiv.org/pdf/1705.02801.pdf)
+Graph Embedding Techniques, Applications, and Performance: A Survey (2017): [paper](https://arxiv.org/pdf/1705.02801.pdf)

 A Survey on Influence Maximization in a Social Network (2018): [paper](https://arxiv.org/pdf/1808.05502.pdf)